By: Marilyn L. Davis

 Even before seeing a property, many people said, “That wouldn’t be good for our neighborhood.”

 However, even with his influences, I looked at 17 houses, and each time there was an excuse why they wouldn’t rent to me.
-Finally, in early 1990, I rented what would be our permanent home until 2011 when I closed the house to pursue other recovery options.
+Finally, in early 1990, I rented our permanent home until 2011, when I closed the house to pursue other recovery options.
 One of the blessings is that blogging allows me to reach a wider audience.

 No Longer Anonymous